bbyiringiro/package-recepices/README.md

 - git_url : GitLab(Git) group or user url
 - config_file_path : path to save your /.autocloner.cfg at but by default it put it in $Home directore##
 - repo_path : path to be saving cloned repos.
 By default it saves them in ./temp/

+# Better if you set up ssh on your pc and use git url other than https, to avoid login every time you need to push or pull to your accountsg